A landfill turning problems into energy

-Looking to the future, however, a few dark clouds are gathering above the sky of Münsterland: "After Fukushima, there was a real spirit of optimism not only among us, but also in politics - we wanted renewable energies, and politics also wanted them.
-Now we have planned the projects with long lead times - and the politicians don't want any more" Karl-Heinz Zurhold criticizes the lack of support of the federal and state politics regarding the expansion of renewable energy.
+Looking to the future, however, a few dark clouds are gathering above the sky of Münsterland: "After Fukushima, there was a real spirit of optimism not only among us, but also in politics - we wanted renewable energies, and policymakers also wanted them.
+Now we have planned the projects with long lead times - and the politicians turn their back" Karl-Heinz Zurhold criticizes the lack of support of the federal and state governments regarding the expansion of renewable energy.
 He continues: "In addition, the 1,500 meter distance rule for wind power plants to residential areas and many other small laws and regulations, which are constantly changing and which we have to implement daily, do not make life easier for us".

 Nevertheless, Zurhold remains optimistic, his confidence comes from his strong network of many committed supporters: "We are a genuine 'we' group.
 We are not in competition with each other, but live the cooperative idea every day by helping, supporting and advising each other on projects".
 The cooperation with Next Kraftwerke fits perfectly into this concept: "Helping each other, finding solutions and working forward for enabling renewables - that is the common goal" summarizes Zurhold.

 Facts & Figures